Thomas Touré

-Thomas Touré (born 27 December 1993) is an Ivorian professional footballer who plays as a winger for RC Grasse.
-He made one international appearance for the Ivory Coast national team in 2016.
+Thomas Touré (born 27 December 1993) is a professional footballer who plays as a winger for RC Grasse.
+Born in France, he made one international appearance for the Ivory Coast national team in 2016.

 Club career

 Touré made his Ligue 1 debut on 4 May 2014 in a 0–1 away win against Valenciennes replacing Diego Rolán after 88 minutes in Stade du Hainaut.

 In January 2019, he was loaned to Paris FC from Angers until the end of the season.

 On 2 September 2021, he signed a two-year contract with Virton in Belgium.
 However, on 29 August 2022 it was reported, that Touré officially had left the club.
 In January 2023, it emerged that Touré was training with Maltese club Floriana FC.
 However, no contract was ever signed.

 International career

 Touré was born in Grasse, France to an Ivorian father and a French mother.
 He made two appearances for France U18 in friendlies against the Swiss U18s.

-He switched to the Ivory Coast national football team and made his debut in a 0–0 friendly tie with Hungary on 20 May 2016.
+He switched to the Ivory Coast national team and made his debut in a 0–0 friendly tie with Hungary on 20 May 2016.